The Last: Naruto the Movie

-The Last: Naruto the Movie is a 2014 Japanese animated action-romance film produced by Studio Pierrot and directed by Tsuneo Kobayashi.
-It is the tenth film based on Masashi Kishimoto's manga and anime Naruto, and the first to be canon.
+The Last: Naruto the Movie is a 2014 Japanese animated martial arts romantic fantasy action-adventure film produced by Studio Pierrot and directed by Tsuneo Kobayashi.
+It is the tenth film based on Masashi Kishimoto's manga and anime Naruto.
 It stars Junko Takeuchi, Nana Mizuki, Chie Nakamura, Showtaro Morikubo, Satoshi Hino, Kazuhiko Inoue and Noriaki Sugiyama.
-Set before the finale of Naruto, the film focuses on Naruto Uzumaki's ninja team as they go on a mission to stop the moon from falling, and rescue Hanabi Hyuga — Hinata Hyuga's sister — from Toneri Otsutsuki, a man who wishes to marry Hinata and punish mankind for weaponising chakra.
+Set after the episode 493 of the twenty-second and final season of the Naruto Shippuden anime series, the film focuses on the now adults Naruto Uzumaki's ninja team as they go on a mission to stop the moon from falling, and rescue Hanabi Hyuga — Hinata Hyuga's sister — from Toneri Otsutsuki, a man who wishes to marry Hinata and punish mankind for weaponising chakra.

 The film premiered on 6 December 2014.
 Kishimoto created new designs for the characters, since they are now young adults rather than teenagers as depicted in Naruto: Shippuden.
 Kishimoto and the writers focused on the romantic relationship between the main characters; although Kishimoto was uncomfortable depicting romantic scenes, he enjoyed seeing the output.
 The film's theme song is Sukima Switch's "Hoshi no Utsuwa".